cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 # Application settings
 ![Screenshot](img/settings.png)

 The Application settings tab shows the default settings for declarations, pages and objects created.
-To change the settings click on the text you wish to edit.
+To change the settings, click on the text you wish to edit.